goodboyanush/iiit-bangalore-march-april-2019/README.md

 ## Acknowledgement

 References and they have better slides!
+With huge respects to their slides, hard work, and efforts, I acknowledge them and only makes sense to reuse some part of their slides!

  - Book on “Deep Learning” (https://www.deeplearningbook.org/ )
  - CS231n: Convolutional Neural Networks for Visual Recognition (http://vision.stanford.edu/teaching/cs231n/index.html )